Toronto streetcar system: Dedicated rights-of-way and transit malls

 As part of the King Street Pilot Project, a temporary transit mall was set up along King Street for a one-year trial period starting in mid-November 2017.
 This project was then made permanent under the name King Street Transit Priority Corridor.
 The transit mall prevents road traffic from impeding streetcar service as road traffic typically leaves the mall via a right turn at most signalized intersections.

+In November 2025, work began on the 511 Bathurst route to paint dedicated transit lanes along the streetcar tracks to allow for streetcars and emergency vehicles to bypass car traffic, in preparation for the 2026 FIFA World Cup held at BMO Field.
+Work concluded by May 2026.

 Planned expansion

 As of 2022, the City of Toronto and the TTC were planning the Waterfront East LRT to run along Queens Quay East from Union station to the Port Lands, to complement the 509 Harbourfront line.

 In 2019, the TTC was considering changes to several streetcar routes.
 As of 2022, these ideas had not been implemented.
 The changes considered were: